Progetto-ItaCa/Progetto-ItaCa.github.io/pages/fest21.md

 [HV] J. Hu, J. Vercruysse, *Geometrically partial actions*.
 Trans.
 Amer.
 Math.
 Soc. **373** (2020), no. 6, 4085--4143.

 [PJ] P. Saracco, J. Vercruysse, *Globalization for geometric partial comodules*.
 Preprint (2020).

+<div id="porta-abs"></div>
+### Mauro Porta
+#### Pro and Ind-categories in Algebra and Geometry
+In this talk we are going to discuss some natural instances of pro and ind categories in algebraic and geometric contexts, highlighting the importance of working with objects in Ind(Cat<sub>&infin;</sub>) and Pro(Cat<sub>&infin;</sub>)  instead of their Cat<sub>&infin;</sub> realizations.
+Towards the end we will raise some questions, with the intent of determining what is the "correct" object to consider in these contexts, so as to optimize the generalization/applicability trade-off.

+<div id="tim-abs"></div>
+### Tim Van Der Linden
+#### Algebras with representable representations

+(Joint work with Xabier García-Martínez, Matsvei Tsishyn and Corentin Vienne)

+Just like group actions are represented by group automorphisms, Lie algebra actions are represented by derivations: up to isomorphism, a split extension of a Lie algebra B by a Lie algebra _X_ corresponds to a Lie algebra morphism _B_ &rarr; **Der**(X) from _B_ to the Lie algebra **Der**(_X_) of derivations on _X_.
+The aim of this talk is to elaborate on the question, whether the concept of a derivation can be extended to other types of non-associative algebras over a field **K**, in such a way that these generalised derivations characterise the **K**-algebra actions.
+We prove that the answer is no, as soon as the field **K** is infinite.
+In fact, we prove a stronger result: already the representability of all abelian actions – which are usually called representations or Beck modules – suffices for this to be true.
+Thus we characterise the variety of Lie algebras over an infinite field of characteristic different from 2 as the only variety of non-associative algebras which is a non-abelian category with representable representations.
+This emphasises the unique role played by the Lie algebra of linear endomorphisms **gl**(_V_) as a representing object for the representations on a vector space _V_.

+### Domenico Fiorenza
+#### Categorical shadows lurking behind integral formulas for genera

+*Professor Friedrich*: And so, if you have a complex genus taking rational values, i.e., a ring homomorphism from the complex cobordism ring to the field **Q** of rational numbers, you have an integral formula expressing it.

+*The Categorist*: If a formula is true, it must be expressed by a commutative diagram.

+*Professor Friedrich*: But my formula is true!

+*The Categorist*: Then it must be expressed by a commutative diagram.

+*Professor Friedrich*: Show me.

+*The Categorist*: Let us consider the category of spectra...

+*Professor Friedrich*: And so?

+*The Categorist*: Well...
+I don't see a commutative diagram here.

+*Professor Friedrich*: And so?

+*The Categorist*: And so your formula must be false.

+*Professor Friedrich*: But my formula is true!

+*The Categorist*: Impossible.

+*Sir Michael*: There is something I think I know on the Spanier-Whitehead dual of a smooth manifold that may happen to be of some relevance here.

+(Emil Ionesco, Triceratops)

+### Federico Olimpieri
+#### Categorifying Intersection Types

+We study a family of distributors-induced bicategorical models of lambda-calculus, proving that they can be syntactically presented via intersection type systems.
+We first introduce a class of 2-monads whose algebras are monoidal categories modelling resource management.
+We lift these monads to distributors and define a parametric Kleisli bicategory, giving a sufficient condition for its cartesian closure.
+In this framework we define a proof-relevant semantics: the interpretation of a term associates to it the set of its typing derivations in appropriate systems.
+We prove that our model characterize solvability, adapting reducibility techniques to our setting.
+We conclude by describing wo examples of our construction.

 ## Programme Committee